 The PARRTH process involves:

-Preparing an organization for change;
+Preparing an organisation for change;

-Assessing work design and wellbeing;
+Assessing work design and well-being;

 Tracking the effect of the redesign; and

-of our Design for Care Community of Practice
+Design for Care Community of Practice

 Members of government agencies with high engagement in the industry